 Date of birth

-Upson joined Arsenal in a £2 million transfer from Luton in May 1997, but due to the high profile centre backs that the Gunners had to choose from during their tittle winning 1997/98 season, and from suffering Injury problems, Upson only managed to make five appearances – sadly not enough to earn himself a winner’s medal.
+Upson joined Arsenal in a £2million transfer from Luton in May 1997, but due to the high profile centre backs that the Gunners had to choose from during their title winning 1997/98 season, and from suffering injury problems, Upson only managed to make five appearances – sadly not enough to earn himself a winner’s medal.

-On suffering an anterior cruciate ligament injury in 1999, he was ruled out of the game for a year, an only managed a couple of appearances for Arsenal the following year, in between loan spells for Nottingham Forest and Crystal palace in 2000 and 2001.
+On suffering an anterior cruciate ligament injury in 1999, he was ruled out of the game for a year, and only managed a couple of appearances for Arsenal the following year, in between loan spells for Nottingham Forest and Crystal Palace in 2000 and 2001.

 The 2001/02 season was Upson’s last in a red shirt of the London club, and this time he managed 14 league appearances, enough to earn himself a Premier League winner’s medal come the time in May.

 Unfortunately though, on suffering a broken leg in February, he was ruled out for the rest of that season as the Gunners went on to win the double.